szTheory/beamtoolbox/README.md

-# Elixir Bestlib
+# Elixir Libs

-The best Elixir libraries by category.
+Curated Elixir libraries by category.
 All killer, no filler.

 ## About